Robot Chicken season 3: Overview

-The third season of Robot Chicken includes many TV, movie, TV commercial, and pop culture parodies, and non-sequitur blackouts, all acted out by dolls and action figures, including parodies like, Governor Arnold Schwarzenegger investigates the illegal immigration issue with Speedy Gonzales, Slowpoke Rodriguez and Dora the Explorer, Godzilla takes a rookie out for a Training Day, The crew of Battlestar Galactica defeats the FCC threat, President George W. Bush receives a gremlin, The SWAT Team finally "gets" Sonic the Hedgehog for speeding, Big Jim tries to score, Barbie and Yasmin (of the Bratz) go head-to-head on MTV's Exposed, "Inside the Battlefield" revisits G.I.
-Joe's and Cobra's battle of the Weather Dominator, twenty years later, Spawn faces the Devil with his one true skill - fiddling, Michael Moore uncovers whatever happened to the girls' toys of yesteryear, Crystar the Crystal Warrior gets smoked, Wonder Woman reveals her revealing arch-enemy, She-Ra cannot get a moment of peace as Etheria is constantly under attack while she suffers from period pains, Hermey the Elf sucks at being a dentist A nerd is stuffed into a locker and into the magical and confusing land of Narnia.., The Super Friends make way for The Super Pets, Conan the Barbarian tells us "What is Best in Life" with a song, Sylar gets a new power in a Heroes parody, Bronson Pinchot and Ludacris star in the off-Broadway production of "Don’t Be Ridiculous", The government tries to contain an outbreak of cooties and when the enemies of America are on the run as President Bush becomes...Captain Texas!
+The third season of Robot Chicken includes many television, movie, commercial, and pop culture parodies, as well as non-sequitur blackouts, all acted out by dolls and action figures.
+These include Governor Arnold Schwarzenegger investigating illegal immigration with Speedy Gonzales, Slowpoke Rodriguez, and Dora the Explorer; Godzilla taking a rookie out for a Training Day; the crew of Battlestar Galactica facing a threat from the FCC; President George W. Bush receiving a gremlin; the SWAT team finally catching Sonic the Hedgehog for speeding; Big Jim trying to score; Barbie and Yasmin of the Bratz going head-to-head on Exposed; and "Inside the Battlefield" revisiting G.I.
+Joe and Cobra's battle over the Weather Dominator twenty years later.
+Other segments feature Spawn facing the Devil with his one true skill—fiddling; Michael Moore investigating what happened to the girls' toys of yesteryear; Crystar the Crystal Warrior getting high; Wonder Woman revealing her revealing arch-enemy; She-Ra struggling to get a moment of peace as Etheria is constantly under attack while she suffers from period pains; Hermey the Elf being terrible at being a dentist; a nerd being stuffed into a locker and transported to the magical and confusing land of Narnia; the Super Friends making way for the Super Pets; Conan the Barbarian explaining "What Is Best in Life" through song; Sylar gaining a new power in a Heroes parody; Bronson Pinchot and Ludacris starring in the Off-Broadway production of "Don't Be Ridiculous"; and the government attempting to contain an outbreak of cooties while the enemies of America are on the run and President Bush becomes...
+Captain Texas!